elbert5770/julia_vs_c/README.md

 julia> include("cell_locations_20231013_msh_ply_3D_noinb.jl")

-13.3 seconds
+@time records: 13.3 seconds

-The conclusion is that with similar levels of optimization
+Conclusions
+In this example, Julia is not substantially slower than C when both are properly optimized.
+Use of -O3 in C and @inbounds in Julia have a large impact on performance.